-The fees to access the Website and Services are either a 1) Monthly Access Fee ("SAAS") or a 2) Success Fee ("SF").
-Other than where the Customer is participating in a Trial (agreed in writing by hackajob), the Customer may only access the Website and the Services by paying the Fees.
-Unless stated otherwise on the Website or agreed by hackajob in writing, the Fees shall be payable by the Customer monthly in advance, in the manner as set out on the Website.
+The fees to access the Website and Services are through a recurring subscription (“SaaS”).
+The Customer may only access the Website and the Services by paying the Fees.
+Unless stated otherwise on the Website or agreed by hackajob in writing, the Fees shall be payable by the Customer in advance, in the manner as set out on the Website.
 The choice of payment terms will be explicitly chosen by the Employer before any access is given.

-The "SAAS" Fees may be based on the number of Features the Customer is permitted to create in its use of the Services and are as set out on the Website ("Employers Page").
-Unless stated otherwise on the Website or agreed by hackajob in writing, the Fees shall be payable by the Customer monthly in advance, in the manner as set out on the Website.
+The "SaaS" Fees will give companies the ability to make Unlimited Hires and will be based on the number of Features the Customer is permitted to create in its use of the Services as well as the number of Interview Requests and Assessment Slots they can send on a monthly basis and are as set out on the Website ("Employers Page").
+All candidates in process with the Company will be treated on this basis and there will be no other fees for making successful hires through hackajob.
+Unless stated otherwise on the Website or agreed by hackajob in writing, the Fees shall be payable by the Customer in advance, in the manner as set out on the Website.
 All Fees are exclusive of VAT and all other taxes or duties, and are non-refundable for any reason whatsoever.
 The Fees or any rate of charge may be increased by hackajob upon not less than thirty days prior written notice to the Customer, which notice may be provided through the Website.
-The Customer can pause or cancel their account at any point, with no notice period needed.

 The Customer hereby warrants that (a) the Customer has the right and capacity to enter into and be bound by these Terms; and (b) the Customer shall comply with all applicable laws regarding the Customer’s use of the Services and the Website; and (c) and the Customer agrees to abide by the rules and reasonable directions of hackajob relating to the Website as may be provided by hackajob from time-to-time. hackajob relies on other service providers (such as network provider, data centres, telecommunication providers) to make the Services and the Website available to the Customer.
 Whilst hackajob takes all reasonable steps available to it to provide the Customer with a good level of service, hackajob does not guarantee that such service shall be fault free or uninterrupted at all times. hackajob therefore shall not be liable in any way for any losses the Customer may suffer as a result of delays or failures of the Services and Website as a result of hackajob’s service providers.
 Except as expressly set out herein, to the maximum extent permitted by law, hackajob, expressly excludes all representations, warranties, obligations and liabilities in connection with the Services and the Website, including but not limited to the warranties of merchantability, non-infringement of intellectual property, accuracy, completeness, fitness for a particular purpose, and any warranties arising by statute or otherwise in law or from course of dealing, course of performance, or use of trade are hereby excluded and disclaimed. hackajob may display or provide links or other interaction with third party websites and third party advertising banners on the Website ("Third Party Websites").
 In particular, the Services may also provide the Customer with the opportunity to connect and publish Openings and other Customer Information through Third Party Websites and other third party services such as social and business networking sites.
 Use of any such Third Party Websites and services shall be at the risk of the Customer and subject to the terms and conditions of the Third Party Website provider.